Land-and-Livelihoods-Lab/learn_git/README.md

     nothing to commit, working tree clean

 If you see something else, for example an untracked file that you have previously added or modified, you should either remove/revert the file (if it is not important) or `git add` the file and make a new commit.
-Note that making a new commit at this stage might require a special `git merge` later, especially if others have contributed to the repository since then (see below for details).
+Note that making a new commit at this stage may require a special `git merge`, especially if others have contributed to the repository since the last time you committed (see below for details).

-#### 2. Fetch changes by typing `git fetch`.
+#### 2. Fetch changes by typing `git fetch remotename`.

-This will pull changes *from* Github to your computer, without overwriting your files.
+This will pull changes *from* Github to your computer, without overwriting your local copy of the repository.

-#### 3. View changes by typing `git diff master remotename`.

 Replace `remotename` with the name assigned to the Github repository.
-Typically, `git clone` will choose a name for you.
-If you do not know the name, type `git branch -a` to view it (`master` is the default name of your local repository).
+By default, `git clone` chooses a name for you.
+If you do not know the name, type `git remote -v` to view it (name will be in the first column).

+#### 3. View any changes by typing `git diff branch remotename/branch`.

+This compares the local `branch` with the remote `branch`.
+Replace `branch` with whatever branch you are working on (default branch is `master`).

 If the changes are acceptable, then:

-#### 4. Update your local repository by typing `git pull`.
+#### 4. Update the local repository with `git pull remotename/branch`.